02 Apr Cities and Towns near Chiang Mai that are wonderful to visit

 Mae Hong Son Loop – 5-8 day trip

-And finally, the Mae Hong Son Loop! – North west Thailand is home to one of the most spectacular sealed road loops in the world: the Mae Hong Son.
+And finally, the Mae Hong Son Loop!
+Not exactly in the category of cities and towns near Chiang Mai, but it’s in the area, and is an awesome experiene.
+Northwest Thailand is home to one of the most spectacular sealed road loops in the world: the Mae Hong Son.
 It’s especially well-known amongst motorcycle tourers as it features over 4000 bends, taking you up and over mountains, through forests and across bridges for its entire 660km length.
-Apparently you climb the equivalent of Mt Everest one-and-a-half times.
+Apparently, you climb the equivalent of Mt Everest one-and-a-half times.
 The trip starts in Chiang Mai then makes a loop through Mae Sariang, Mae Hong Son, Pai and finishes back in Chiang Mai.

 Map (left) is SE Asia in the 17th Century and (right) – current major towns and cities of Northern Thailand